galaxyproject/training-material/topics/transcriptomics/tutorials/differential-isoform-expression/tutorial.md

 > <comment-title>Difference in isoform fraction</comment-title>
 >
 > If an isoform has a significant change in its contribution to gene expression, there must per definition be reciprocal changes in one (or more) isoforms in the opposite direction, compensating for the change in the first isoform.
-Thus,the isoforms used more (positive dIF) can be compared to the isoforms used less (negative dIF) and by systematically identify differences annotation it is possible to identify potential function consequences of the isoform switch.
+Thus,the isoforms used more (positive dIF) can be compared to the isoforms used less (negative dIF) and by systematically identify differences annotation it is possible to identify potential function consequences of the {IS} event.
 >
 {: .comment}